LC-Linkous/chicken_swarm_python/README.md

 # chicken_swarm_quantum

-# IN PROGRESS!!!!

 A 'quantum' particle swarm optimizer written in Python using quantum inspired methods (non-qiskit version).
 Modified from the [adaptive timestep PSO optimizer](https://github.com/jonathan46000/pso_python) by [jonathan46000](https://github.com/jonathan46000) to keep a consistent format across optimizers in AntennaCAT.

 Now featuring AntennaCAT hooks for GUI integration and user input handling.

 This branch of the repository is part of a series of replication studies.
-It is not intended to be the 'best' implementation, or the most recent update.
+It is not intended to be the 'best' implementation, or the most recent advancement.
 This method has been chosen to replicate a specific snapshot of literature.
+This example may even be overly simplified, but it is meant as a demonstration of the algorithm as part of a replication study collection and not an improvement.

 ## Table of Contents